ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 Should the ``t`` in each ``x :: t`` cause implicit ``forall t.`` and ``let t = _ in`` to be synthesized or not?

-With ``-XNoImplicitBinds``, we know it will not, and thus can refer to the ``t`` defined above, once such a reference is possible (left to another proposal).

-Without ``-XImplicitBinds`` we have no choice but do the implicit desugaring that violates the unified namespace abstraction
+Without ``-XImplicitBinds`` we have no choice but do the implicit desugaring that violates the unified namespace abstraction.
---- otherwise we would be *forklike* in the sense that rather than giving new meaning to previously invalid programs, we would be *changing* the meaning of previously *valid* programs.
-Put another way, ``-XImplicitBinds`` and any ``-XUnifiedNamespace`` must be mutually exclusive, so we need a way for Haskell programmers to opt out of ``-XImplicitBinds`` first.
+Concretely, in both ``x :: t`` above, the ``t`` would have to not refer to the top-level ``t = Int`` but to a fresh implicit binding, as has historically been the case.
+Otherwise we would be changing the meaning of valid programs based on the presence of mere warnings (``-Wpuns`` and ``-Wpattern-binds``), which is not allowed.
+This works, but isn't very satisfactory to users who, never having thought of "type versus term namespaces", are suddenly confronted with this distinction when the try to use ``t``.
+``-Wpattern-binds`` should at least cache this so it is not a silent "gotcha", but it is still surprising.

+With ``-XNoImplicitBinds``, however, we know no implicit bindings will be synthesized, and thus can refer to the ``t`` defined above (with the semantics of this usage given in `281#_`).
+There is no gotcha, and the pun-free users can stay blissfully ignorant of type vs term variable namespacing.

 Proposed Change Specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~